CIEE Cape Town: Arts and Sciences

 Wide range of course offerings at the University of Cape Town in commerce, engineering, humanities, and science.
 Community service and involvement through a township homestay, CIEE and UCT community service programs, and independent study opportunities Opportunity to live, interact with, and study alongside African students in a society in transition.
 Cultural and educational activities such as visits to local theater, music, and dance productions, museums, rural cooperatives, cricket and rugby matches, and whale-watching.
 Excursions to various sites of cultural importance in Cape Town and in the Western Cape such as the Cape Peninsula, the Cape Flats, Robben Island, and wine farms

-African Studies, Archaeology, Art, Art History, Biology, Chemistry, Computer Science, Drama, Economics, Engineering & Technology, Environmental Studies, Gender Studies, Geography, History, Management, Mathematics, Philosophy, Political Science, Religion, Sociology and Theology
+African Studies, Archaeology, Architecture and Planning, Art, Art History, Biology, Chemistry, Computer Science, Drama, Economics, Engineering & Technology, Environmental Studies, Gender Studies, Geography, History, Management, Mathematics, Philosophy, Political Science, Religion, Sociology and Theology

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.